 If SSL/TLS is enabled on the production cluster, you must connect through HTTPS.
 As of v5.2.1, you can specify multiple Elasticsearch hosts as an array as well as specifying a single host as a string.
 If multiple URLs are specified, Logstash can round-robin requests to these production nodes.

-If X-Pack security is disabled on the production cluster, you can omit these
+If security features are disabled on the production cluster, you can omit these

 If SSL/TLS is enabled on the production Elasticsearch cluster, specify the trusted CA certificates that will be used to verify the identity of the nodes in the cluster.